 The Bioinformatics Program includes Loyola faculty from the Departments of Biology, Chemistry, Computer Science, and Mathematics and Statistics.
 While these faculty have a vast area of research interests, all require interdisciplinary approaches.

 The Bioinformatics Program at Loyola is part of the College of Arts and Sciences.
-The program provides students with unique preparation for professional careers by offering both integrated and project-based learning with courses that feature the latest skills and theories.
+The program provides students with unique preparation for professional careers by offering both integrated and project-based learning with courses that feature the latest developments in the field.

 - BS in Bioinformatics / MS in Bioinformatics (Thesis/Non-thesis options)

 - BS in Biology / MS in Bioinformatics (Thesis/Non-thesis options)